South Africa's political parties

 the National Assembly of Parliament.

-with the exception of the Western Cape, where the Democratic Alliance won the
+the exception of the Western Cape, where the Democratic Alliance has been in power

 South Africa's Parliament is made up of two houses: the National Assembly and the